simpleidserver/FaasNet/docs/documentation/eventmesh/installclionwindows.md

 Open a new command prompt and execute `FaasNet.EventMeshCTL.CLI.exe version`.
 If the version is displayed then the CLI is correctly installed.

-You can check if the EventMesh server is running on your local machine by executing this command `FaasNet.EventMeshCTL.CLI.exe cluster_status`.
+You can check if the EventMesh peer is running on your local machine by executing this command `FaasNet.EventMeshCTL.CLI.exe cluster_status`.
 You should see at least one instance listening on the port 4000.

 ```